Arellano-Jann/ARM-v7-CPU-Simulator/README.md

 # Assembly-Hex-Calc

+# Build Instructions
+To build the program:
+1. Open the terminal
+2. Type `make`
+3. Type `./main`
+4. Type `file.txt` into the prompt.
+This can be any other filename too.
+5. ???
+6. Profit.

+____
+# Assignment Instructions

 You are tasked with designing a machine language simulator.
 This project must be written in C or C++.
 If you elect to use C++ be careful with your objects.
 Your code should be versatile enough to be modified for future assignments with more than one operation.